 AC: I’m a hack, and hacks don’t have visions of the future.
 I’m part of the problem, too.
 What do I do?
 I chop up old film from the past, put it together in different forms.
 I’m best at just explaining the now, how we got to this moment.
 But by nature, I’m progressive, which means that I believe it’s impossible to hold society static.
 The great, dynamic force of history roars on.
 Politics and power are about trying to change that for the better.
 At the end of these films, I offer three possible futures, but it’s up to others.
 I’m not a politician.
 To go back to that David Graeber quote, you and the people in power helped create this world together over the past 70 years, which means you can change it.

-Jacob Sugarman is the former managing editor of Truthdig.
-His writing has appeared in The Nation, Salon and Jacobin, among other publications.
+Jacob Sugarman is a freelance writer based in Buenos Aires.
+His writing has appeared in The Nation, Jacobin and Salon, among other publications.